 - able to work as a member of a team

-It is up to schools and Local Authorities (LAs) to decide what qualifications and experience applicants need to have, so it is important to check locally.
-Some may employ people on the basis of their experience and potential alone.
-Others may require a qualification.
+The Joint Council for Qualifications (JCQ) sets out in their ‘Instructions for Conducting Examinations’ booklet the requirement that ‘a training session must be held for any new invigilators’.
+Therefore, schools and colleges decide what qualifications (if any) and experience applicants need to have, so it is important to check locally.
+Some may employ people based on their experience and potential alone.

 Training and development